OCA/web/web_onchange_action/README.rst

 This module allows you to return an action (``ir.actions.*``) from an onchange handler.

-Whit way, you can have much more elaborate message boxes or simply show a whole wizard or do whatever else is possible with actions on the client side.
+This way, you can have much more elaborate message boxes or simply show a whole wizard or do whatever else is possible with actions on the client side.

 Usage
 =====